nitaysason/project/Readme.md

 ## Overview

 This Flask application provides a basic library management system with user registration, login, and book management features.
-Users can register, log in, add books, update book details, and delete books.
-Librarians have additional privileges to take and return books on behalf of users.
+Users can register, log in and take and return books.
+ Librarians can add books, update book details, and delete books.

 ## Features